imhotepio/k9salpha/docs/_topics/rbac.markdown

 ## <img src="/assets/sections/overview.png" width="auto" height="32"/> Overview

-On RBAC enabled clusters, you would need to give your users/groups capabilities so that they can use K9s to explore their Kubernetes cluster.
-K9s needs minimally read privileges at both the cluster and namespace level to display resources and metrics.
+On RBAC enabled clusters, you would need to give your users/groups capabilities so that they can use K9s𝞪to explore their Kubernetes cluster.
+K9s𝞪needs minimally read privileges at both the cluster and namespace level to display resources and metrics.

 These rules below are just suggestions.
 You will need to customize them based on your environment policies.
 If you need to edit/delete resources extra Fu will be necessary.

 <br/>
 <div class="note">
-  <i class="fas fa-skull"></i> Cluster/Namespace access may change in the future as K9s evolves.
+  <i class="fas fa-skull"></i> Cluster/Namespace access may change in the future as K9s𝞪evolves.
 </div>

 <br/>